Benjamin-Lee/deep-rules/manuscript.md

 On the whole, all code, random seeds, parameters, and results must be carefully corralled using general coding standards and best practices (for example, version control [@doi:10.1371/journal.pcbi.1004947] and continuous integration [@doi:10.1038/nbt.3780]) to be reproducible and interpretable [@doi:10.1371/journal.pcbi.1003285; @arxiv:1810.08055].
 For application-based research, this organization is also fundamental to the efficient sharing of research work and the ability to keep models up to date as new data becomes available.

-One specific reproducibility pitfall that is often missed in applying deep learning is the default use of non-deterministic algorithms by CUDA/CuDNN backends when using GPUs.
+A specific reproducibility pitfall that is often missed in applying deep learning is the use (often by default) of non-deterministic algorithms.
-That is, the CUDA/CuDNN architectures that facilitate the parallelized computing that power state-of-the-art deep learning often use algorithms by default that produce different outcomes from iteration to iteration.
+For example, GPU acceleration libraries like CUDA/CuDNN, which facilitate the parallelized computing powering state-of-the-art deep learning, often use algorithms by default that produce different outcomes from iteration to iteration even with the same hardware and software.
-Therefore, achieving reproducibility in this context requires explicitly specifying the use of deterministic algorithms (which are typically available within deep learning libraries), which is distinct from the setting of random seeds that typically achieve reproducibility by controlling pseudorandom deterministic procedures such as shuffling and initialization [@url:https://docs.nvidia.com/deeplearning/sdk/cudnn-developer-guide/index.html#reproducibility].
+Therefore, achieving reproducibility in this context requires explicitly specifying the use of deterministic algorithms (which are typically available within deep learning libraries).
+This step is distinct from and in addition to the setting of random seeds that typically achieve reproducibility by controlling pseudorandom deterministic procedures such as shuffling and initialization [@url:https://docs.nvidia.com/deeplearning/sdk/cudnn-developer-guide/index.html#reproducibility].

 Similar to the suggestions above about starting with simpler models, starting with relatively small networks and then increasing the size and complexity as needed can help prevent practitioners from wasting significant time and resources on running highly complex models that feature numerous unresolved problems.
 Again, practitioners must beware of the choices made implicitly (that is, by default settings) by deep learning libraries.